Programs

 Cornell University, USA

-Profile: Amy Kuceyeski is an Associate Professor of Mathematics and Neuroscience in Radiology at Weill Cornell Medicine and the Computational Biology Department at Cornell University.
+Biography: Amy Kuceyeski is an Associate Professor of Mathematics and Neuroscience in Radiology at Weill Cornell Medicine and the Computational Biology Department at Cornell University.
 She is the director of the Computational Connectomics (CoCo) Laboratory and the Machine Learning in Medicine group at Cornell.
 Over the past 14 years, she has been working to understand the human brain using quantitative modeling approaches, including machine learning, to map anatomical and physiological characteristics to behavior.
 Specifically, she is interested in understanding how brains recover from injury so we can devise strategies, possibly via non-invasive neuromodulation, to support natural recovery processes.
 She also performs research at the intersection of biological and artificial neural networks that aims to understand how human brains process incoming visual information.